grosser/fast_gettext/Readme.md

     ]
     FastGettext.add_text_domain 'combined', :type=>:chain, :chain=>repos

+###Merge
+In some cases you can benefit from using merge repositories as an alternative to chains.
+They behave nearly the same.
+The difference is in the internal data structure.
+While chain repos iterate over the whole chain for each translation, merge repositories select and store the first translation at the time a subordinate repository is added.
+This puts the burden on the load phase and speeds up the translations.

+    repos = [
+      FastGettext::TranslationRepository.build('new', :path=>'....'),
+      FastGettext::TranslationRepository.build('old', :path=>'....')
+    ]
+    domain = FastGettext.add_text_domain 'combined', :type=>:merge, :chain=>repos

+Downside of this approach is that you have to reload the merge repo each time a language is changed.

+    FastGettext.locale = 'de'
+    domain.reload

 ###Logger
 When you want to know which keys could not be translated or were used, add a Logger to a Chain: